 A daily train service operated by LNER, which is evocatively named the 'Highland Chieftain departs from London's Kings Cross station at noon and heads for Perth, Pitlochry, Kingussie, Aviemore and Inverness; where it is scheduled to arrive at 20:08.

 And for most of the final five hours of its journey, once it has passed Durham, it travels through a stunning landscape, which can't be seen from the overnight train.

 Though you need to be sat on the right hand side to see the best of the views - AND travelling when days are at their longest, in order to be able to appreciate the stunning Highland scenery.

-Heading south you can take in the scenic highlights year round, as the train is scheduled to depart from Inverness at 07:55 and arrive in London at around 15:50.
+Heading south you can take in the scenic highlights year round, as the train is scheduled to depart from Inverness at 07:55 (on Mondays to Saturdays) and arrive in London at around 15:50.

 A suprsingly spare service of only 4 - 7 trains per day use the high speed cross border line between France and Spain - and only one of these daily trains provides a direct link between French cities and the Spanish capital, Madrid.

 All seats are assigned on this train, which is usually scheduled to depart from Marseille at 08:01- and if you looked at a map, you would probably conclude that you'd want your reserved seat to be on the left - because from that side of the train you can see the sea.